heseltime/heseltime.github.io/pages/rDai.md

 $$

-> ultiplicative attention is simpler than additive attention.
+> Multiplicative attention is simpler than additive attention.
 For short input sequences the performance of multiplicative attention is similar to that of additive attention, but for longer sequences additive attention has the advantage.

 (Hochreiter and Adler)